 Are thyroid cancer symptoms different in males and females?

 Doctors diagnose thyroid cancer in females more often than in males.
-However, males tend to receive a worse prognosis than women.
+However, males tend to receive a worse prognosis than females.

 Is thyroid cancer fully curable?

-However, this depends on the subtype of thyroid cancer.
-For example, a rare type called anaplastic thyroid cancer has a very poor prognosis.
+However, this can depend on the subtype of thyroid cancer.
+For example, a rare type called anaplastic thyroid cancer generally has a poor prognosis.

 A person should discuss their individual outlook with a doctor.

-Symptoms of thyroid cancer may include a lump or swelling in the neck, pain, difficulty breathing or swallowing, voice changes, and more.
+Symptoms of thyroid cancer may include a lump or swelling in the neck, pain, difficulty breathing or swallowing, and voice changes.
+However, thyroid cancer does not always cause symptoms, and doctors may discover it when testing for other conditions.